 My journey of discovery.

 Though I was brought up in Manchester by Christian parents and went with them to the same Anglican church, where I was confirmed and was a leading member of the choir, I didn’t come to a personal faith in Christ until I was aged 24 (in 1974).
 By then I had gained a “first” in Classics at London University, specialising in ancient history and interpreting it from the Greek and Latin sources, and had joined the Civil Service as a management trainee.
 Within a year of my conversion, I started to realise that I had a teaching gift regarding the Bible and the Christian faith.
 I applied twice for ordination in the Anglican Church over the next three years and, though I was unsuccessful, I managed to finance myself, with the help of a charitable fund, to read theology at Keble College Oxford, though I was only able to complete half the BA course before my funds ran out.
 I was able to rejoin the Civil Service as a management trainee, met my future wife Andrea and within a year we were married.
 Over the next 8 years we had three children, and are very grateful that they have all grown up with a lasting Christian faith.
 We moved early on to Sheffield and I stayed with the Service for the rest of my working life, being promoted several times and finally was awarded an OBE for my work there, for which I am really grateful.
 I have been retired since 2008 and Andrea and I moved to Derby, joining Elim’s City Church there.
+In July 2019 we moved just out of Derby into a bungalow in the centre of the ancient village of Findern and were welcomed into Findern Methodist Church.

 My time in Keble introduced me to the Hebrew Bible, and after I finished my studies there I set about learning Biblical Hebrew, initially with the kindly help of an elderly Orthodox Jew.
 I persevered and, in my quiet time on rising every morning, over a number of years read my way through the whole of the OT in the original language – even managing to find my way through the Aramaic portions.
 Of course, I kept reading the NT in Greek as I was already fluent in that language through being a Classics graduate.
 Being able to read the OT in Hebrew (with the help of an analytical dictionary at times!) has been an absolute blessing and I am grateful to the Lord for giving me the ability to do so.